kalsan/compony/README.md

 Here is what our Show component looks like when we a layout with the bare minimum and no styling at all:

 ![Screenshot of our component with an absolutely minimal layout](doc/imgs/intro-example-show.png)

+It is important to note that actions, buttons, navigation, notifications etc. are handled by the application layout.
+In this and the subsequent screenshots, we explicitely use minimalism, as it makes the generated HTML clearer.

 ### The Destroy component